-Various courses and events provide flexibility in meeting the needs of participants - one may wish to systematically acquire an entrepreneurial mindset and skills in order to progress to the next level, while another may look to experience social value through practical courses.
-Some already have a clear idea of what they want and are aiming to start a social enterprise or commercial business.
+Various courses and events are provided to meet the needs of participants - one may wish to gain the entrepreneurship mindset in order to progress to the next level, another may look to experience social implementation of new values through practical courses.
+Also suitable for those who already have a clear idea of what they want to accomplish and are aiming to start a social/commercial business.